 This could make a difference regarding whether someone is a night owl or a morning person.
 According to Harvard Health, some of these differences are (at least in part) determined by genetics.
 [8,9]

-Therefore, incorporating sleep monitoring into your daily routine can be instrumental in maintaining optimal sleep health and enhancing your overall well-being.
+Therefore, incorporating sleep monitoring into your daily routine can help you maintain optimal sleep health and enhance your overall health.

 Discovering Potential Sleep Problems